Can indoor cats get worms?

 - Intermediate hosts: Adult roundworms produce eggs that pass out of the cat via the feces where it continues to develop in the environment into infective L2 stage.

 - Rodents can become accidental (paratenic) hosts if they ingest roundworm eggs in the environment.
 Roundworms are unable to complete their life cycle in the rodent; however, they can migrate to the tissues where they encyst and become dormant.
 If the cat ingests the rodent containing cysts, an infection can occur.
 Most homes are thankfully rodent-free, but a rat or mouse can enter a home and infect a cat if it hunts and ingests the rodent.

 - Cockroaches who eat T. Canis roundworm eggs in the environment can excrete them, still infective, via the feces over a 1 to 2 day period, which means that cockroaches can transport them into the home where they are shed via the feces, which a cat can come into contact with.
-The infective larvae of T. Cati can also remain in the tissues of cockroaches, which can then infect a cat who consumes the cockroach.
+The infective larvae of T. Cati can also remain in the tissues of cockroaches, which can then infect a cat that consumes the cockroach.

 Hookworms are small, thin nematodes that are approximately 10 to 20 mm in length and are a common intestinal parasitic worm of dogs but can also infect cats.

 They live in the duodenum, the first part of the small intestine, where they attach themselves to the mucous membrane using teeth-like hooks to feed on the blood.
 Worms change their point of attachment every 4-6 hours, which causes the area to bleed.
-Blood loss due to the can lead to anemia, intestinal bleeding, intestinal inflammation, diarrhea, and even death.
+Blood loss can lead to anemia, intestinal bleeding, intestinal inflammation, diarrhea, and even death.